jiumao2/Kilomatch/docs/Change_default_settings.rst

 Default: ``100``

 The maximum distance (in μm) between unit pairs in the Y direction for motion estimation.
 Unit pairs with distance larger than this value will not be included for motion estimation.
 It is designed to exclude distant units which could influence the motion estimation.
-See :doc:`Motion correction <Motion_correction>` section for more details.
+See :ref:`Motion estimation <motion_estimation_label>` section for more details.

 ``features``
 +++++++++++++++++++++++